atlassian/data-center-helm-charts/reference-infrastructure/storage/aws/LOCAL_STORAGE.md

         claimName: "ebs-pvc"
 ```

 :information_source:  Attaching multiple pods to a single EBS volume is not possible (a `Multi-Attach error for volume` will be raised) nor is it advised.
 As such you will need to create a separate EBS/PV/PVC for each additional pod that you want to add to the cluster.
-This is approach may suit single pod clusters but is obviously very cumbersome for multi pod clustered deployments.
+This approach may suit single pod clusters but is obviously very cumbersome for multi pod clustered deployments.
 For such situations [dynamic provisioning](#Dynamic-provisioning) should be used.

 ---